-The EAL provides a malloc API to allocate any-sized memory.
+The librte malloc library provides an API to allocate any-sized memory.

-The objective of this API is to provide malloc-like functions to allow allocation from hugepage memory and to facilitate application porting.
+The objective of this library is to provide malloc-like functions to allow allocation from hugepage memory and to facilitate application porting.
 The DPDK API Reference manual describes the available functions.